Stirring up the dirt?

 - This tradition can also be traced back to the Old Testament period of The Bible, notably the Book of Leviticus, which stated that several animals are considered unclean, including pig.
 This is abandoned in the New Testament, which states all foods to be edible and heavily condemns sects which forbids the consumption of some foods, notably in the Book of Timothy.

 - Inverted in the case of Hamo from GoGo's Crazy Bones.
 The character's bio says that he has a reputation for being dirty, but is obsessed with being clean.

 - Pey'j, Jade's lovably obnoxious pig uncle from Beyond Good & Evil.
 He's the designated fount of lowbrow humor (such as powering his Jet-Boots with farts).

 - The Rashberry species in Viva Piñata.
 Their house is covered in mud, and eat rotten food.
 And when you cross-romance them with their polar opposite — the perfect, dainty Swanana — you get something completely different.

 - The villains of Mother 3 are based around pigs.
 They wear pig suits, their symbol is a pig snout, and their capital is even called "New Pork City".
 They're dirty because they wreak havok on the flora and fauna.

-- Once, Rocko complains that his house (which has reached Trash of the Titans uncleanliness levels) is a pigsty.
+- Rocko's Modern Life: In "Unbalanced Load", Rocko sees all the dirty laundry in his bedroom and complains that the place is a pigsty.
 An angry pig eating pizza responds (in a distinct New Jersey accent) "You got a problem with that?" and is kicked out by Rocko.

 - 2 episodes of the 1999 version of Woody Woodpecker on Fox Kids features a pig character as an antagonist.